michaellengyel/Lidar_Lane_Separator_Detection/README.md

 3. Run GenerateProject.bat
 4. Open generated .sln file in repository
 5. Set configuration to "Release"
+6. Make sure Lidar_Lane_Separator_Detection is "Set as StartUp Project"
-6. Build and run software with ctrl+F5
+7. Build and run software with ctrl+F5
-7. Use WASD keys and Mouse to change position in displayed point cloud
+8. Use WASD keys and Mouse to change position in displayed point cloud

 ## Used Sources